ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 - `State` is the current state of our node.
 - `MessageInfo` is the payload + address of the node that we send to or receive from

 `Node` struct glues everything together.
-And defines some essential stuff such as ctx for handling cancellation and graceful shutdown, channels to handle incoming and outgoing traffic and `syncTick` for periodic pull of the state of other nodes.
+And defines some essential stuff such as `ctx` for handling cancellation and graceful shutdown, channels to handle incoming and outgoing traffic and `syncTick` for periodic pull of the state of other nodes.
 And, finally some helpers for handle peer management which we'll move to separate pkg later on.

+> The main reason for `atomic`'s in our `State` for counter and version is I had basically two options for thread safety either go with a lock or use atomics.
+Atomics are more efficient for simple operations like counters and version numbers.
+They allow multiple goroutines to safely access and modify these values without the overhead of acquiring and releasing locks.
+When all you need is to increment, read, or update a single value, atomics provide thread safety with better performance, especially in high-contention scenarios where many goroutines might be trying to access the state simultaneously.

 Let's first define our peer management helpers.